dignifiedquire/pegjs-coffee-plugin/README.md

-peg-coffee
+PEGjs Coffee Plugin
 ==========

-Plugin for PEG.js to use coffee script in actions.
+Plugin for PEG.js to use CoffeeScript in actions.
+Because all I want for christmas is CoffeeScript.

 ---

-** This plugin is not finished yet, so it's not available via `npm` !!**
+This plugin is not finished yet, so it's not available via `npm` !!

 ---